Wolox/tech-guides/frontend/react/style-guide.md

 ## Naming

   - **Extensions**: Use `.js` extension for React components.
-  - **Filename**: For component filenames and services use PascalCase.
-E.g., `ReservationCard.js`.
+  - **Filename**: For services use PascalCase.
+E.g., `ReservationCard.js` or a folder with the service name and `index.js` as filename.
+For React components, there must be a folder in PascalCase with its name and the component file should be `index.js` (and optionally `layout.js` if you're using [Smart/Dumb components](https://medium.com/@thejasonfile/dumb-components-and-smart-components-e7b33a698d43)
   - **Reference Naming**: Use PascalCase for React components and camelCase for their associated elements. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)

     ```jsx
     // bad
+    import myService from './MyService';
-    import reservationCard from './ReservationCard';
+    import myComponent from './MyComponent';

     // good
+    import MyService from './MyService'; # webpack infers index.js
-    import ReservationCard from './ReservationCard';
+    import MyComponent from './MyComponent'; # webpack infers index.js

     // bad
-    const ReservationItem = <ReservationCard />;
+    const MyComponent = <MyComponent />;

     // good
-    const reservationItem = <ReservationCard />;
+    const myComponent = <MyComponent />;
     ```
   - **Component Hierarchy**:
     - Component files should be inside folders that match the component's name.
     - Use index.js as the filename of a container component.
 Use `Container` as the suffix of the component's name.
     - Use layout.js as the filename of a layout component.
+Only do this if your component is becoming too big, it should be an exception, not a rule.

     ```jsx
     // MyComponent/index.js
     import MyComponent from './layout'

-    class MyComponentContainer extends Component {
+    function MyComponentContainer() {
       // Do smart stuff

-      render() {
       return <MyComponent />
-      }
     }

     // MyComponent/layout.js